Laip11/LAGER/README.md

 ## 📝 Citation

-If you would like others to cite your paper, provide the BibTeX citation format here:
+If you find our work useful, please consider citing our paper!
 ```bibtex